microsoft/generative-ai-for-beginners/10-building-low-code-ai-applications/README.md

 The copilot AI assistant feature in Power Automate enables you to describe what kind of flow you need and what actions you want your flow to perform.
 Copilot then generates a flow based on your description.
 You can then customize the flow to meet your needs.
 The AI Copilot also generates and suggests the actions you need to perform the task you want to automate.
 We will look at what flows are and how you can use them in Power Automate on this lesson later.
 You can then customize the actions to meet your needs using the AI Copilot assistant feature through conversational steps.
 This feature is readily available from the Power Automate home screen.

-## Use Copilot to Build a Solution for Our Startup
+## Assignment: manage student assignments and invoices for our startup, using Copilot

 Our startup provides online courses to students.
 The startup has grown rapidly and is now struggling to keep up with the demand for its courses.
 The startup has hired you as a Power Platform developer to help them build a low code solution to help them manage their student assignments and invoices.
 Their solution should be able to help them track and manage student assignments through an app and automate the invoice processing process through a workflow.
 You have been asked to use Generative AI to develop the solution.